qdrant/landing_page/qdrant-landing/content/documentation/private-cloud/private-cloud-setup.md

 ### Scope of the operator

 By default, the Qdrant Operator will only manage Qdrant clusters in the same Kubernetes namespace, where it is already deployed.
 The RoleBindings are also limited to this specific namespace.
-This default is chosen to limit the operator to the least amount of permissions necessary within a Kubernetes clusters.
+This default is chosen to limit the operator to the least amount of permissions necessary within a Kubernetes cluster.

 If you want to manage Qdrant clusters in multiple namespaces with the same operator, you can either configure a list of namespaces that the operator should watch: